 Manifest Destiny and American Cowboys

-In the mid-1800s, the United States built railroads that reached further west, and cowboys played a central part in the nation’s “Manifest Destiny” expansion efforts.
+In the mid-1800s, the United States built railroads that reached further west, and cowboys played a central part in the nation’s “Manifest Destiny” as Westward expansion led to an ever-shifting frontier.

 Cowboys herded and rounded up livestock that were transported by rail around the country for sale.